 If residents are not home, the assessor may leave a callback card to set up a mutually agreed upon time for inspection.
 Re-inspections can be supplemented by self-reporting, aerial imagery and multiple sale listings.

 Residential request for information

-Throughout the year, the Assessment and Tax department will send out a residential request for information survey to select areas.
+Throughout the year, the Assessment and Tax department will send out a residential request for information to select areas.
 There are three options to complete the survey:

 - Complete the hard copy and return it in the prepaid envelope